electrikmilk/cherri/CONTRIBUTING.md

 - Make sure your fork is up-to-date everytime you are about to submit a contribution.
 It's best to not make a branch for your feature until you are ready to submit it, so that you are able to sync your fork beforehand.
 If this ends up happening just sync your main branch with upstream and rebase your feature branch from your main branch.
+- No merge commits.
-- Commits and changes should be one-to-one, as in, every commit should correlate to a major change in your submission.
+- Commits and changes should be one-to-one, as in, every commit should correlate to a major change in your contribution.
   However, don't make commits for every little thing.
 Most minor pull requests can contain only one commit.
 - Wrap commit messages at 72 characters.
 - No periods at the end of commit message titles.
-- Only capitalize the first word of a commit message title.
+Only capitalize the first word of a commit message title.
-- Add your copyright to the top of files you have changed or added in the same style as the rest of the project if you would like.
+- Optionally, add your copyright to the top of files you have changed or added in the same style as the rest of the project.

 ## Cross-platform development policy